AjayAchugatla/murf-ai-voice-agent/README.md

 # 🎙️ Murf AI Voice Agent

-A modern voice-to-voice conversational AI agent with a sleek dark interface.
+A modern, production-ready voice-to-voice conversational AI agent with a sleek dark interface and robust architecture.
 Talk naturally with AI and get spoken responses in real-time.

 ## ✨ Features